zarzycki/ExTraTrack/README.md

 `${TCTRAJ}` is usually placed in `./text_files/` and is used by `reanalysis_et_cyclone_traj.ncl` and `et_yearly_clim.ncl`

 **NOTE:** ExTraTrack by default wraps over the top of the TempestExtremes track format.
 Files are ASCII containing multiple trajectories.
 They can be delimited by tabs or spaces.
+If you use a different tracking software, you must either reformat your data to match this format or edit the trajectory interface layer in ExTraTrack.
+A sample supported trajectory is in the sample data file linked above.

 each trajectory consists of a header line...
 ```